Spring Boot Lifecycle Hooks

 This phase basically happens during the

-life cycle.
-Here the methods defined in theinitMethod
+custom init methodlife cycle.
+Here the methods defined in theinitMethoddefined within@Beanis triggered. -

 Post-Initialization Phase